mark-watson/Java-AI-Book/manuscript/nlp.md

                      getTags(String text) {
 ~~~~~~~~

-The utility class **NameValue** is defined in the file:
+To be clear, the tags returned are classification tags like "politics," "economy," etc. The utility class **NameValue** is defined in the file:

 {linenos=off}
 ~~~~~~~~
-    src-statistical-nlp/
-          com/knowledgebooks/nlp/util/NameValue.java
+src-statistical-nlp/com/knowledgebooks/nlp/util/NameValue.java
 ~~~~~~~~

-To determine the tags for input text, we keep a running score for each
-defined tag type.
-I use the internal class **SFtriple** to hold triple
-values of word, score, and tag index.
-I choose the tags with the highest
-scores as the automatically assigned tags for the input text.
-Scores for
-each tag are calculated by taking each word in the input text, stemming
-it, and if the stem is in the word frequency hash table for the tag then
-add the score value in the hash table to the running sum for the tag.
+To determine the tags for input text, we keep a running score for each defined tag type.
+I use the internal class **SFtriple** to hold triple values of word, score, and tag index.
+I choose the tags with the highest scores as the automatically assigned tags for the input text.
+Scores for each tag are calculated by taking each word in the input text, stemming it, and if the stem is in the word frequency hash table for the tag then add the score value in the hash table to the running sum for the tag.
 You can refer to the AutoTagger.java source code for details.
-Here is an
-example use of class **AutoTagger**:
+Here is an example use of class **AutoTagger**:

 {lang="java",linenos=off}
 ~~~~~~~~